NBC sets online talent search for its next hit sitcom

 The contest, dubbed "NBC Comedy Playground," will give aspiring comedy writers a chance to submit videos and pitches that could be made into prime-time sitcoms, NBC Entertainment President Jennifer Salke told a conference of TV critics on Tuesday.

-NBC, a unit of cable company Comcast, will select up to 10 finalists to make pilots.
+NBC, a unit of cable company Comcast (CMCSA.O), will select up to 10 finalists to make pilots.

 An advisory panel, including Seth Meyers, Amy Poehler and Sean Hayes, will help select two shows that will air on NBC during the summer of 2015.
 The public will vote online for a third that will be made into a digital program.